SravaniChiramana/SravaniChiramana/README.md

 •	Good experience in developing web applications while implementing the Model View Template architecture using the Django web application framework.

-•	involved in the entire lifecycle of the projects, including design, development, deployment, implementation, and support.✨✨--->
+•	involved in the entire lifecycle of the projects, including design, development, deployment, implementation, and support.✨✨

 - ⚡ One of the things I love about my work is the opportunity to collaborate with others and learn from their expertise.
 I am always seeking out new challenges and opportunities to expand my skills and knowledge, and I am committed to continuous learning and growth.